dayseanm04/Hospital-Network-Design-Project/change-log/00-Core-Layer/03-Update-Core-Router-and-Firewall-Placement.md

 I changed the position of the core router and firewall in the network topology.
 The core router (HS-CORE-R1) is now positioned in front of the firewall (HS-CORE-FW1), with the firewall placed behind the router.

+## 🎯 Reason
+The Core router will handle routing and NAT